 Amorino Baixa Sorbet, R. Augusta 209

 Don’t Forget to Print the Guide

-grab your free printable guide to vegan and vegetarian restaurants in Lisbon.
-It shows all of these place on an easy-to-read map, so you’ll always be able to find veggie noms in Lisbon!
+Grab your free printable guide to vegan and vegetarian restaurants in Lisbon.
+It shows all of these Lisbon vegetarian restaurants on an easy-to-read map, so you’ll always be able to find veggie noms in Lisbon!

-For even more on vegan and vegetarian restaurants in Lisbon, check out these awesome blog posts.
+For even more on vegan and vegetarian Portugal, check out these posts from our fellow animal-friendly bloggers:

 ♥ Happy eating!
 Stephen & Jane